About Me

 Carolyn Costin Certified Eating Disorder Recovery Coach

-My Perspective on Recovery
+My Coaching Perspective

 I believe we must factor in the social and systemic inequities that contribute to eating disorders and add barriers to recovery.
 Each person faces a unique combination of factors contributing to their eating disorder and challenges in their life influenced by the systems we exist within.
-I believe we must speak about the interconnection between identity, oppression, and eating disorders.
+I believe we must speak about the interconnection between identity, oppression, social justice, and eating disorders.